lenatodd/lenatodd.github.io/README.md

 # Hi, I'm Lena Todd!

-I am a 4th year undergraduate student at **UC Berkeley** studying Applied Mathematics and Data Science.
+I am an **aspiring actuary** and 4th year undergraduate student at **UC Berkeley** studying Applied Mathematics and Data Science.
 Welcome to my portfolio!

 ## About Me:
 Here is a short description about who I am and what I love to do.
-* I'm currently working on finishing up my degree and studying for actuarial exam P which I plan to take this November.
+* I'm currently working on finishing up my degree and studying for actuarial Exam P (I just recently **passed** Exam FM!) which I plan to take this November.
 I have enjoyed learning conceptual mathematical analysis throughout my time at Berkeley, but I am super excited to start applying quantitative math to real world financial problems.
 * Ask me all about bobbin lacing, snowboarding and volleyball!

 ## My Work & Projects: